This post may contain affiliate links. Please read our disclosure policy.

 How To Make Cream Scones

-These step-by-step photos and instructions help you visualize how to make a small batch of cream scones.
+These photos and instructions help you visualize how to make this cream scones recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. In a large mixing bowl, stir together flour, sugar, baking powder, and salt.
+1. Mix the dry ingredients: In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt.

-2. In a separate small bowl, whisk together cream, egg yolk, and vanilla.
-Pour into the flour mixture and stir until combined.
+2. Combine the wet ingredients: In a small bowl, whisk the cream, egg yolk, and vanilla.
+Pour into the dry ingredients and stir until just combined.

-5. Use either a biscuit cutter or the rim of a small drinking glass to cut out 3 to 4 circles from the dough.
+5. Cut out the scones: Use a biscuit cutter or the rim of a small glass to cut out 3 to 4 scones.

 six photos showing how to make cream scones.

-one cream scone with raisins on a clear plate.
+one cream scone with raisins on a plate.

 Expert Tips